lavaground/F1TV-Viewer/README.md

 Copy the link to the master stream file to your clipboard and run the batch file.

-Press 1 and ENTER to start the stream
+Press 1 and ENTER to start the stream.

 Press 2 and ENTER to exit the program.

+When the stream has ended or VLC was closed you'll be back at the start and all that's necessary is a new stream-link in your clipboard.

 # Notes
 You need to leave the batch file running, minimizing is no problem.

 Closing the CMD Window will terminate the stream.